 What are the Key Differences

-You’ll likely find a few different types in most paint collections regarding paint finishes.
-These range from most to least reflective, including glossy/high-gloss, semi-gloss, satin, eggshell, and flat/matte.
-Of these finishes, semi-gloss is slightly higher on the scale than satin and promises a little more reflectivity.
+You’ll likely find a few different types in most paint collections about paint finishes.
+The reflective finishes for surfaces are glossy, semi-gloss, satin, eggshell, and flat.
+Of these finishes, semi-gloss is higher on the scale than satin and promises a little more reflectivity.

 Semi-Gloss Paints Higher Sheen May Affect How Your Paint Color Looks

 Semi-gloss paint is more reflective than satin paint.
 Semi-gloss will reflect more light, while satin finishes will absorb more light.
-Therefore, more artificial and natural sunlight will bounce off a semi-gloss surface than a satin painted surface.
+Thus, more artificial and natural sunlight will bounce off a semi-gloss surface than a satin-painted surface.

-Since light reflects differently on each finish, the same paint color may appear darker in semi-gloss and lighter in satin.
-Therefore, consider this when deciding which paint to use.
+Since light reflects on each finish, the same paint color may appear darker in semi-gloss and lighter in satin.
+Thus, consider this when deciding which paint to use.

 Semi-Gloss Paints are More Durable and Easier to Clean